-A strong commitment to inclusion, recognition of its strategic business value, and the role of leadership in creating respectful, safe, and accountable workplace cultures are some of the consistent themes shared by top leaders at AMP and AXA XL in our next Founding Member commemorative blog.
+A strong commitment to inclusion, recognition of its strategic business value, and the role of leadership in creating respectful, safe, and accountable workplace cultures are some of the consistent themes shared by top leaders at AMP, AXA XL and Westpac Group in our next Founding Member commemorative blog.

 Diversity Council Australia (DCA) is celebrating 40 years of championing diversity, equity and inclusion.
 In this important year, we are showcasing the 11 organisations that were the first members of the Council for Equal Opportunity in Employment.
 Driven by the belief that business could lead action on D&I, not wait for it to be legislated, they founded what would become DCA.